brianritchie1312/icat.ansible/README.md

 * Universal
     * Improve commenting and documentation (eg. full tutorials, detailed descriptions of how things are ordered)
     * Learn how ldap works and implement proper setup and test if possible
 * Ansible
+    * General
         * Improve feedback (eg. run automatic tests and report back with the debug module)
         * Improve Idempotence
+        * Modify regexp to be more robust (eg. use '^' and double check escape slashes)
+    * Workarounds
         * Fix Storage setup script not working (or use conditional fail)
-    * Use smaller file for icat ingest
         * Consider replacing env_path with shell scripts for sourcing
-    * Create task to remove all non LILS facilties from topcat.json
+    * topcat.json
-    * Make pycat.yml more adaptable (eg. pycat version numbers, control which user gets data, clearer args"
         * Currently topcat.json is modified to add all authn plugins to list in topcat.
 This should be replaced to only include enabled plugins.
+        * Create task to remove all disabled facilities from topcat.json
+        * Currently all four authn plugins are added to topcat.json, this should be changed to only add ones that exist
+    * Misc
+        * Setup Non-LILS facility
-    * Split Admin user into Data/Admin Users
+        * Split Topcat Admin user into Data/Admin User
+        * Make pycat.yml more adaptable (eg. pycat version numbers, control which user gets data, clearer args"
 * Selenium
+    * Remove gecko.sh once bug is fixed
     * Allow selenium to rerun even if port is used (eg. autokill ps using port or auto select new port)
     * Add support for other browsers (eg. Chromium, Edge, Safari)
     * Replace time delays in selenium with appropriate wait_until()
-    * Fix chrome launch in selenium (or use chromium)
+    * Fix chrome launch in travis (or use chromium)
     * Auto close failed selenium browsers
     * Add upwards browsing tests
     * Add Globus tests if possible
     * More detailed tests for search and infotabs
     * Add skips similar to ansible tags
+    * Improve Debug Output (eg. detailed log file)
 * Travis
     * Test Idempotence
     * Get chrome selenium test working

 Changelog
 ---------

+#### 09/01/18
+* Improved Commenting
+* Download and Uzip tasks moved into separate file 'download.yml'.
+Condensing four tasks into one with vars
+* Download Directory creation moved to download.yml
+* preplay.yml renamed to startdomain.yml and removed from container playbook

 #### 08/01/18
 * topcat.yml now only replaces 'https://' instead of 'https' then replacing transport type back